casper-network/ceps/text/0072-signer-vault-recovery.md

 A user starts out by installing the extension from the [Chrome Web Store][signer_link].
 Once installed they are prompted to set the **Vault Password** and will be presented with their new **Secret Phrase** (they can also recover keypairs with an existing **Secret Phrase** at this point).
 They will be instructed to take note of the 12<sup>[1][unresolved-questions]</sup> words by writing it down and storing it securely or save it in a password manager.
 In the next screen the user needs to confirm the phrase by typing it in order (copying/pasting will be disabled), this is to ensure they have stored it somewhere other than their clipboard.
+Failure to correctly provide the **Secret Phrase** would prevent the keypair from being created and stored in the Vault - **the user is required to confirm their Secret Phrase to initialise the Vault**.
-Finally, the user is directed to the home screen with a single keypair in their vault.
+Having confirmed the **Secret Phrase**, the user is directed to the home screen with a single keypair in their vault.

 ## Reference-level explanation